Budget. It’s the dreaded word of personal finance. Say it and people will tell you how much they despise it.

 Before making your next purchase, ask yourself if it will help you reach your goals — or just leave you with less money.
 Maybe you really like unwinding by watching TV at night, but your dream is to travel around the world.
 That $100 or so you’re spending each month on cable is $100 less you have saved for traveling.
 So, is it worth delaying your dream to watch your favorite show?

 I often ask myself whether a purchase — especially a big-ticket item — is worth it.
-I’m not going to lie: I value having a nice home, especially because I work from home and spend most of my day in my house.
+I’m not going to lie: I value having a nice home, especially because I work from home and spend most of my day at my house.
 And sure, going out to eat every week would be nice.
 And who wouldn’t want to upgrade to the newest iPhone?

 But some things are simply not worth the money.
 My husband and I didn’t buy the biggest house we could afford because we didn’t want a large percentage of our monthly income going toward our mortgage.
 Instead of indulging in fancy dinners, I remind myself that I’d rather have more money to pay for my kids’ activities, such as art classes and tennis lessons.
 The money spent on an iPhone could help pay for my family’s next vacation, and I’m going to benefit a lot more from putting an extra $100 into savings than paying for cable TV.